Eternity: Folk art

+Graphic art

+Some of the works of MC Escher were explorations of the idea of eternity.

 Symbolism

 Eternity is often symbolized by the endless snake, swallowing its own tail, the ouroboros.
 The circle, band, or ring is also commonly used as a symbol for eternity, as is the mathematical symbol of infinity, $\infty$.
-Symbolically these are reminders that eternity has no beginning or end.
+Symbolically, these are reminders that eternity has no beginning or end.